CosmWasm/docs-deprecated/docs/01-intro.md

   system.
 If you just want to get your hands dirty with working code, you can skip this section for now and come back later when you are ready to ponder design.

-* [Testnets](/ecosystem/testnets/build-requirements) is a good first point if you are searching for a live network to test and hack your smart contracts on a stable and easy to use testing environment.
-Also, "**We have enough validators joining the testnets**", said no one ever 😉

 * [Learn](/tutorials/simple-option/intro) will demonstrate developing smart contracts from zero to production with step by step explanations, code snippets, scripts and more.
+  * [Dev Academy](/dev-academy/intro) provides structured learning content for CosmWasm smart contracts and clients.

 * [Workshops](/tutorials/videos-workshops) has great collection of demonstrations and verbal explanation of CosmWasm tech stack recorded by our team in various events and organisations.